Setting Up Your First GitHub Repository: A Step-by-Step Guide

 That’s where GitHub comes in.

-• Push it to GitHub (making it disaster-proof)
+• Push your local repository to GitHub

-Ready to give your repository superpowers?
+Ready?
 Let’s start by creating your GitHub account.

 Creating a GitHub Account